czirakim/SMSalert.shutdown.PI/README.md

 ## SMSalert.shutdown.PI

 The scope of this project is to alert via SMS in case a temperature
-<br> threshold is reached and also switch off the power smart plug.
+<br> threshold is reached and also switch off the power of the smart plug.

 ## Usage